BritishPandaChick/wordpress-wedding-website/wp-content/plugins/convertkit/readme.txt

 ## Email Newsletter and Email Marketing Features

 - Design [email newsletter subscription forms](https://kit.com/features/forms?utm_source=wordpress&utm_term=en_US&utm_content=readme) in Kit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options.
-Perfect for building your email subscribers lists.
+Perfect for building your email subscribers lists and growing your newsletter audience.
-- Build [landing pages](https://kit.com/features/landing-pages?utm_source=wordpress&utm_term=en_US&utm_content=readme) in Kit, and display them on a WordPress page to capture additional email subscribers
+- Build [landing pages](https://kit.com/features/landing-pages?utm_source=wordpress&utm_term=en_US&utm_content=readme) in Kit, and display landing pages on a WordPress page to capture additional email subscribers for your newsletter
-- List past [email newsletters](https://kit.com/features/email-marketing?utm_source=wordpress&utm_term=en_US&utm_content=readme) on your WordPress site to engage your subscribers
+- List past [email newsletters](https://kit.com/features/email-marketing?utm_source=wordpress&utm_term=en_US&utm_content=readme) on your WordPress site to engage your newsletter subscribers

-## Forms
+## Email Subscription Forms and Newsletter Forms

 Design [forms](https://kit.com/features/forms?utm_source=wordpress&utm_term=en_US&utm_content=readme) in Kit, choosing from a variety of designs, customisable to your branding for your email newsletter strategy.

-Sign up forms can be configured to:
+Email newsletter sign up forms can be configured to:

 - Send free content, such as a PDF newsletter
 - Display when the user is about to leave the page
-- Subscribe to an email newsletter, with powerful tagging and segmentation options for your subscribers
+- Subscribe to an email newsletter, with powerful tagging and segmentation options for your newsletter subscribers

-Embedding Kit forms on your WordPress web site with the Kit Plugin is quick and simple:
+Embedding Kit email subscription forms on your WordPress web site with the Kit Plugin is quick and simple:

 - Choose a default form to be displayed below each individual Post Type (Pages, Posts and other public Post Types, such as WooCommerce Products) to grow your email subscribers
 - Choose a specific email marketing form to be displayed below a specific Page, Post or custom post type